rvhuang/kmp-algorithm/README.md

 Because [List(T)](https://docs.microsoft.com/en-us/dotnet/core/api/system.collections.generic.list-1) and array implemented IReadOnlyList(T) and integer is equatable, the extension method IndexOf is available for search.

 Starting at a specified position is also allowed.
-The following example searchs an integer collection in list, starting at index 6.
+The following example searches an integer collection in list, starting at index 6.

 ```cs
     var s = Enumerable.Range(0, 100).ToList();